 Editorial Board Policies

-MHC adheres to the ICMJE principles regarding publication of content funded by sources other than CPNP including
+MHC adheres to the ICMJE principles regarding publication of content funded by sources other than AAPP including

-- The senior editors are given and take full responsibility for the policies, practices, and content of supplements, including complete control of the decision to select authors, peer reviewers, and content for the supplement.
-Editing by CPNP will not be permitted.
+- Senior editors are given and take full responsibility for the policies, practices, and content of supplements, including complete control of the decision to select authors, peer reviewers, and content for the supplement.
+Editing by AAPP will not be permitted.

-- The senior editors have the right to appoint one or more external editors of the supplement and must take responsibility for the work of those editors.
+- Senior editors have the right to appoint one or more external editors of the supplement and must take responsibility for the work of those editors.

 - The journal editor must retain the authority to send supplement manuscripts for external peer review and to reject manuscripts submitted for the supplement with or without external review.
 These conditions will be made known to authors and any external editors of the supplement before beginning editorial work on it.

 - The source of the idea for the supplement, sources of funding for the supplement’s research and publication, and products of the funding source related to content considered in the supplement will clearly be stated in introductory material.